TeamSPWK/rhino-shapely-converter/README.md

 - Rhino PointCloud will be converted to Shapely MultiPoint.
 - Rhino Line will be converted to Shapely LineString.
 - Rhino Polyline will be converted to Shapely LineString.
+- Rhino PolylineCurve will be converted to Shapely LineString.

+- Shapely Point will be converted to Rhino Point3d.
+- Shapely MultiPoint will be converted to Rhino PointCloud.
+- Shapely LineString will be converted to Rhino Polyline.

 ## Usage